MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-tutorial/lesson-1-2-defining-a-data-source.md

 After you create an [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] project, you generally start working with the project by defining one or more data sources that the project will use.
 When you define a data source, you are defining the connection string information that will be used to connect to the data source.
 For more information, see [Create a Data Source &#40;SSAS Multidimensional&#41;](../multidimensional-models/create-a-data-source-ssas-multidimensional.md).

-In the following task, you define the AdventureWorksDWSQLServer2012 sample database as the data source for the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] Tutorial project.
+In the following task, you define the AdventureWorksDW2019 sample database as the data source for the project.
 While this database is located on your local computer for the purposes of this tutorial, source databases are frequently hosted on one or more remote computers.

 ### To define a new data source